WOTV: The battle for ABC in southern West Michigan

-That was not the only filing made to the FCC for a television facility in Battle Creek in 1965.
-At the same time, a partnership known as BCU-TV applied for a new full-service station in Battle Creek; partners included Mary Jane Morris and James Searer, who had once applied to own and been interim part-owner of WZZM, as well as supermarket executive Frederik Meijer.
-Channel 41 was substituted for 65 months later as part of changes to the FCC's UHF table of allocations.
-BCU-TV proposed to affiliate its station with ABC and suggested a studio site near Augusta.
+In a bid to serve viewers in southern West Michigan, WZZM owner West Michigan Telecasters sought to remedy the shortfall by building translators in Kalamazoo and Battle Creek.
+The FCC approved the construction of a channel 12 translator in Kalamazoo in 1964, and the next year, the group applied to activate a similar facility on ultra high frequency (UHF) channel 83 in Battle Creek.
+That same year, a partnership known as BCU-TV applied for a new full-service station in Battle Creek on channel 65; partners included Mary Jane Morris and James Searer, who had once applied to own and been interim part-owner of WZZM, as well as supermarket executive Frederik Meijer.
+Channel 41 was substituted for channel 65 months later as part of changes to the FCC's UHF table of allocations.
+BCU-TV sought an affiliation with ABC and suggested a studio site near Augusta.
 The FCC granted BCU-TV a construction permit on September 28, 1967.

-An obstacle continued to loom between WZZM and BCU-TV, as the FCC also approved the construction of WZZM's channel 74 translator for Battle Creek.
+An obstacle continued to loom between WZZM and BCU-TV, as the FCC also approved the construction of a Battle Creek translator for WZZM, now on channel 74.
 This created an issue because both stations proposed to bring ABC programming to the city.
-West Michigan Telecasters sued BCU-TV in Kent County circuit court, seeking $3 million in damages for infringing on what it alleged were its market rights to provide ABC programming throughout West Michigan.
-WZZM activated its Battle Creek translator in late January 1968, but after the FCC then rescinded its grant for the Battle Creek translator and the United States Court of Appeals for the District of Columbia Circuit refused to stay the ruling, West Michigan Telecasters was forced to shut it down in March, believing that the translator would be detrimental to the BCU-TV station's proposed operation.
+West Michigan Telecasters sued BCU-TV in Kent County circuit court, seeking $3 million in damages for infringing on what it alleged was its exclusive right to provide ABC programming to West Michigan.
+WZZM activated its Battle Creek translator in late January 1968, but after the FCC then rescinded its grant for the Battle Creek translator and the United States Court of Appeals for the District of Columbia Circuit refused to stay the ruling, West Michigan Telecasters was forced to shut it down in March on grounds that the translator would be detrimental to the BCU-TV station's proposed operation.